 Having a 6 months’ vacation makes flying for 24 hours to get to a place a lot more bearable.
 You’re losing just one day out of many still available.
 For the first 3 months, we felt as if we had infinite vacation time.
 Whatever we did, we still had a lot more time in our hands.

 We made a list of countries and places we’d like to visit the most.
 New Zealand, Australia, Chile, Japan, India, Canada, Singapore, Grand Canyon, the Great Wall of China.
 The list went on and it was large enough to keep us busy for years.
 Since we didn’t have years, we compromised again.

 One major impediment to our unlimited travel plans was that every 3 months I need to be at home and get a new drug prescription.
 7 years ago, I went into surgery and swapped body parts with my father (a euphemism for organ transplant).
 Since then, I take meds twice a day, so my immune system doesn’t rebel against me.
 I don’t complain, although I always need to make extra plans around this.
 My away from home time is limited to the meds reserves I have with me.

 This strained a bit our budget, as we had to take an extra flight home.
 It also helped ease our parents’ minds, as they saw we’re still in one piece after 3 months away.

 New Zealand was not like the one I’ve seen in Lord of the Rings, but a lot more spectacular.
-We travelled for a month from one end of the country to the other and wondered at the earthquake wrinkled mountains, Maori culture and generally laid-back attitude of kiwis.
+We traveled for a month from one end of the country to the other and wondered at the earthquake wrinkled mountains, Maori culture, and generally laid-back attitude of kiwis.
 No predators, no snakes, no spiders, New Zealand sure seemed like a paradise.

 Next on the list was Australia, although we only went to Melbourne and Sidney.
 After a month in New Zealand, I was happy to be back in a big city smelling of piss, with graffiti on the walls and congested traffic.
 It felt a bit like coming back to reality.